-The small-scale mining activities at Farm Tubussis mainly include artisanal and semi-mechanized methods which are used in extracting a wide range of gemstones and specimens such as aquamarine, tourmaline, fluorite, and garnets.
-Small-scale mining activities at Farm Tubussis are concentrated in three main areas namely, Erongorous or Erongo Mountains, Springbokfontein and Tumib areas.
-However, this study only focusses on SSMs operating in the Springbokfontein and Tumib areas.
+Small-scale mining activities at Farm Goboboseb mainly include artisanal and semi-mechanized methods which are used in extracting a wide range of gemstones such as such amethyst, topaz, smoky quartz, rock crystals, etc. Although mining activities have been taking place for many years in this area, there has not been any EIA study done.
+Thus, in the past, SSMs have been issued with ECCs upon completion of an environmental questionnaire and signing a pro-forma Environmental Contract.

-Although mining activities have been taking place for many years at Farm Tubussis, there has not been any EIA study done.
-SSMs have in the past been issued with ECCs upon completion of Environmental questionnaire and signing a pro-forma Environmental Contract.
-In terms of the Environment Management Act (Act No 7 of 2007), and the EIA Regulations of 2012, all mining and quarrying activities cannot be undertaken without an EIA being undertaken and ECC being obtained.
+In terms of the Environment Management Act (EMA) No. 7 of 2007, all activities listed under Schedule 1 of the EIA Regulations of 2012, cannot be undertaken without an EIA being carried out and ECC being obtained.
+The small-scale mining activities at Farm Goboboseb has triggered several listed activities, hence this study.

-In order to facilitate the development of EMPs, and subsequent issuance of ECCs by the Environmental Commissioner, the MME in collaboration with the UNDP has appointed an Individual Consultant (IC) to carry out the Environmental Scoping study, prepare an EMP in order to assist SSMs in the Farm Tubussis area to comply with the statutory requirements.
+In order to facilitate the development of EMPs, and subsequent issuance of ECCs by the Environmental Commissioner, the MME in collaboration with the UNDP has appointed an Individual Consultant (IC) to carry out the Environmental Scoping study and prepare an EMP to assist SSMs in this area to comply with the statutory requirements.